confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 ## **Introduction**

 Dive into the world of event-driven architecture with this hands-on workshop!
-You'll build a complete pizza delivery ecosystem using the CQRS pattern, all powered by Confluent Cloud.
+You'll run a pre-built pizza delivery ecosystem using the CQRS pattern, all powered by Confluent Cloud.
 Who doesn't love pizza and microservices? :blush:

 ## **Objectives**